Førslevgaard: The de Neergaard family

-In 1802, Det Plessenske Fideicommis was converted into capital.
-This enabled Carl Adolph von Plessen to sell Førslevgaard to Peter Johansen Neergaard the following year.
+In 1802, Det Plessenske Fideicommis was dissolved.
+Shortly thereafter, Carl Adolph von Plessen chose to sell Førslevgaard to Peter Johansen Neergaard.
 Neergaard was one of the largest Danish landowners of his time.
 His many estates were divided between his many sons.
-In 1830, he passed Gørslevgaard and Guglebjerggaard to his third-eldest son Peter Johansen de Neergaard (1803-1872).
+In 1830, he passed Førslevgaard and Fuglebjerggaard to his third-eldest son, Peter Johansen de Neergaard (1803-1872).
 In 1842, he increased his holdings by also acquiring Faarevejle on Langeland.
-In 1730, he had also acquired Mejlgaard but he sold it again in 1845.
+In 1830, he had also acquired Mejlgaard but he sold it again in 1845.

 Peter Johansen de Neergaard (1803-1872) left Førslevgaard and Fuglebjerg to his son Jakob Edvard de Neergaard (1855-1925).
 He never married and died without offspring.
 He left Førslevgaard and Guflebjerg to his nephew Wenzel Rudolf Flach de Neergaard (1892-1968).
 He was the son of Holger Flach de Neergaard (1868-1958) nd Louise von Hedemann (1865-1937).
 His eldest son Johan Wenzel Flach de Neergaard (1921-2006) became a co-owner of Førslevgaard in 1947 and its sold owner in 1964.
 His younger brother Holger Flach de Neergaard (1822-) received Fuglebjerggaard.
 Om 109+.
 Gørslevgaard was passed to Neergaard's son Johan Nicolaj Flach de Neergaard.